UberLambda/Ares/Docs/ShaderFormat.md

 # Ares shader (.arsh) file
 Describes a shader program.
-Uses `Config` syntax.

-## [shader] section
-**Required?** **Yes**

-Shader source code uses GLSL 330 core syntax.
+.arsh files use JSON syntax, while the shader sources themselves are GLSL 330 core.

-Inside of this section, source code for atleast one of any of these shader types must be defined:
+The root of the JSON should be an object containing atleast one of these keys:

-- vert: Vertex shader.
+- `"vert"`: Vertex shader.
-- frag: Fragment shader.
+- `"frag"`: Fragment shader.
-- geom: Geometry shader.
+- `"geom"`: Geometry shader.
-- tes: Tessellation evaluation shader.
+- `"tes"`: Tessellation evaluation shader.
-- tec: Tessellation control shader.
+- `"tec"`: Tessellation control shader.

-If the source code for a shader is stored directly in a string value it should be stored in a key named `${type}.src`.
-If the source code for a shader is stored in another resource file the path to that file should be stored in a key named `${type}`.
+Each defined key must point to a string value.
+Each value contains a path to a resource file containing source code for the respective shader.
-The path can either be relative to the .arsh file or absolute.
+The paths can either be relative to the .arsh file or absolute.